opendilab/DI-engine-docs/source/hands_on/impala.rst

 Overview
 ---------
 IMPALA, or the Importance Weighted Actor Learner Architecture, is an off-policy actor-critic framework that decouples data collecting from learning and optimizes policy from experience trajectories using off-policy correction V-trace.
-This method is first introduced in `IMPALA: Scalable Distributed Deep-RL with Importance Weighted Actor-Learner Architectures <https://arxiv.org/abs/1802.01561>`_.
+This method is firstly introduced in `IMPALA: Scalable Distributed Deep-RL with Importance Weighted Actor-Learner Architectures <https://arxiv.org/abs/1802.01561>`_.

 Quick Facts
 -------------
-1. Impala is a **model-free** and **off-policy** RL algorithm.
+1. IMPALA is a **model-free** and **off-policy** RL algorithm.

-2. Impala can support both **discrete** action spaces and **continuous** action spaces.
+2. IMPALA can support both **discrete** action spaces and **continuous** action spaces.

-3. Impala is an actor-critic RL algorithm with value network, which optimizes actor network and critic (value) network, respectively.
+3. IMPALA is an actor-critic RL algorithm with value network, which optimizes actor network and critic (value) network, respectively.

-4. Impala can take advantages of the old off-policy data with corresponding **off-policy correction**  to stabilize learning.
+4. IMPALA can take advantage of the old off-policy data with corresponding **off-policy correction**  to stabilize learning.

-5. Impala decouples data collecting from learning.
-Collectors in impala will not compute value or advantage.
+5. IMPALA decouples data collecting from learning.
+Collectors in IMPALA will not compute value or advantage.

-6. Impala is a **distributed RL architecture** with classic actor-learner paradigm.
+6. IMPALA is a **distributed RL architecture** with classic actor-learner paradigm.

 Key Equations
 ---------------------------
-Loss used in Impala is similar to that in PPO, A2C and other value function actor-critic models.
+Loss used in IMPALA is similar to that in PPO, A2C and other value function actor-critic models.
 All of them come from ``policy_loss``,\
 ``value_loss`` and ``entropy_loss``, with respect to some carefully chosen weights, i.e.:

 .. math::